 LEED for Homes Platinum Certification

-The Solterre Concept Cottage received LEED Platinum , the highest certification level available from the Canadian Green Building Council (CaGBC) in June 2013.
+The Solterre Concept House received LEED Platinum , the highest certification level available from the Canadian Green Building Council (CaGBC) in June 2013.
 LEED for Homes Canada is a green home certification system for assuring homes are designed and built to be energy and resource-efficient and healthy for occupants.

 Passive House Certification

-In addition to LEED, the Concept Cottage is focusing on super energy efficiency by applying the German Passive House standard.
+In addition to LEED, the Concept House is focusing on super energy efficiency by applying the German Passive House standard.
 Passive House (Passivhaus) is the world's most aggressive building energy conservation standard.
 It is achieved through a super insulated envelope, extreme air tightness, and very efficient heat recovery ventilation.
 The home uses 70-90% less energy than a typical home of the same size, including, the use of energy efficient appliances and lighting.